satwani/Connect-4/README.md

 	 Data structures used -  nestedlist, list, disctionaries Non-class function - menu function in the driver file

-Approach to testing:
-'''
-Note:
+# Notes:
-I've tested all the methods and attributes for both classes expect methods that call other methods or call turtle.
+ - I've tested all the methods and attributes for both classes expect methods that call other methods or call turtle.
 For testing all types of possible wins.
-Player and computer turn are called from other functions and use different attributes from different methods.
+ - Player and computer turn are called from other functions and use different attributes from different methods.
-'''

-# Additional Notes:
  - I've limited the manual user inputs for rows and columns to between 4 and 9.
  - Limited at 9x9 for visual purposes even though my code work for any integer value.